samhpr/aws-container-webapp/README.md

 ---

-*This project represents hands-on AWS expertise directly applicable to solutions architecture, customer success, and technical advisory roles within AWS.*
+*This project demonstrates practical experience with AWS container services and cloud architecture patterns, providing a comprehensive comparison to help teams choose the right platform for their needs.*